 A type-approval is a combination of rules with which riding helmets must comply in order to be marketed in a given country.
 The bodies that issue the certification are the same that certify that a determined riding helmet model conforms to these rules in all their interpretations.

 The type-approvals required by other international markets are:

 For Europe: VG1 01.040 2014-12, which replaces the EN 1384:2012 standard (which was not abrogated, but rather “deharmonised”; indeed, it has lost the status of required conformity but continues to exist as a CEN standard).

 For the USA and Canada: ASTM F1163/2015 and SNELL E2016

 For Australia and New Zealand: ASNZS3838 or ASTM: F1163-15 or PAS015:2011 or SNELL E2016

 Those countries that have not developed their own type-approvals conform to already existing standards.

-KEP Italia helmets are the only helmets in the world to pass the tests required by three different, international type-approvals (VG1 01.040 2014-12, ASTM F1163/2015 and PAS015:2011), which include some of the most rigid tests in the world.
+KEP Italia helmets pass the tests required by VG1 01.040 2014-12 and ASTM F1163/2015, which include some of the most rigid tests in the world.
 Thus KEP Italia helmets, made entirely in Italy (Europe) can be marketed and used in competitions of any discipline the whole world over.